leanprover-community/blog/posts/between-web-developer-and-perelman.md

 **The model is yours now.
 Break it.**

+## References

+- Amdahl, G. M. (1967). [“Validity of the Single Processor Approach to Achieving Large Scale Computing Capabilities.”](https://doi.org/10.1145/1465482.1465560) *AFIPS Conference Proceedings*, **30**, 483–485.
+- Brooks, F. P., Jr. (1995). *The Mythical Man-Month: Essays on Software Engineering*.
+Anniversary ed.
+Addison-Wesley.
+- Buzzard, K. (2024). [“The Fermat's Last Theorem Project.”](https://leanprover-community.github.io/blog/posts/FLT-announcement/) *Lean Prover Community Blog*, 30 April 2024.
+- Harbor-Collins, G., & Hulse, M. (2025). [“Formalizing Class Field Theory.”](https://leanprover-community.github.io/blog/posts/cmi-class-field-theory-workshop/) *Lean Prover Community Blog*, 22 August 2025.
+- Parnas, D. L. (1972). [“On the Criteria To Be Used in Decomposing Systems into Modules.”](https://doi.org/10.1145/361598.361623) *Communications of the ACM*, **15**(12), 1053–1058.
+- Simon, H. A. (1962).
+“The Architecture of Complexity.” *Proceedings of the American Philosophical Society*, **106**(6), 467–482.

 ## AI-use disclosure

 Natural intelligence formulated the question, invented $C$, $A$, and $R$, proposed the model, and is responsible for the errors.
 Artificial intelligence checked the algebra, looked for objections, checked sources, and helped with editing.

 P.S.
-Anyone who reads AI-use disclosures while waiting for a paper in which an AI bot admits to having conceived, written, and edited the entire text - thereby settling someone's bet on when AI will first become the sole author of a paper on formal methods - will, I am afraid, be disappointed by this one: natural intelligence has not yet been completely removed from the process.
+Anyone who reads AI-use disclosures while waiting for a paper in which an AI bot admits to having conceived, written, and edited the entire text—thereby settling someone's bet on when AI will first become the sole author of a paper on formal methods—will, I am afraid, be disappointed by this one: natural intelligence has not yet been completely removed from the process.
 I would not be at all surprised, however, if a contract on that event were already trading on a prediction market.

-If a declaration about the tool used implied anything about the intellectual value of a text, then, *reductio ad absurdum*, would the author's next paper - now in Latin - become more valuable if the manuscript were written on parchment, in ink, with a goose quill, by candlelight?
+If a declaration about the tool used implied anything about the intellectual value of a text, then, *reductio ad absurdum*, would the author's next paper—now in Latin—become more valuable if the manuscript were written on parchment, in ink, with a goose quill, by candlelight?

 If so, would the author also be required to certify that the parchment and goose quill had been responsibly sourced in accordance with contemporary animal-welfare standards, and that the carbon emissions from the stearin candles did not exceed the applicable limits?